Local Setup¶

 Run Distillery locally with your own DuckDB database and embedding provider.
 This gives you a private, self-contained knowledge base.

-• An embedding API key (Jina AI or OpenAI)
+- Optional: an embedding API key (Jina AI or OpenAI).
+On-device

 git clone https://github.com/norrietaylor/distillery.git